NVIDIA/NVFlare/examples/advanced/llm_hf/README.md

 We would like to showcase three key points in this example:
 - Adapt local HuggingFace training scripts, both SFT and PEFT, to federated application
 - Handling large model weights (~6 GB for Llama-3.2-1B model with float32 precision for communication), which is beyond protobuf's 2 GB hard limit.
 It is supported by NVFlare infrastructure via streaming, and does not need any code change.
-- Use NVFlare's filter functionality to enable model compression and precision conversion for communication, which can significantly reduce the message size and is thus important for communicating LLM updates.

 We conducted these experiments on a single 48GB RTX 6000 Ada GPU.